HL7/fhircast-docs/docs/specification/Feb2020Ballot.md

 }
 ```

-### `webhook` Intent Verification
+### Subscription Confirmation
-If a subscription with `hub.channel.type`=`webhook` is not denied, the Hub SHALL perform the verification of intent of the subscriber, this applies to apps unsubscribing as well.
-The `hub.callback` url verification process ensures that the subscriber actually controls the callback url.
-Note the verification of intent and the `hub.callback` url SHALL only be used for subscriptions over webhooks.
+If a subscription or unsubscription is not denied, the Hub SHALL confirm the subscription.
+For `hub.channel.type`=`webhook`, the confirmation verifies the intent of the subscriber and ensures that the subscriber actually controls the callback url.
+For `hub.channel.type`s of both `webhook` and `websocket`, this subscription confirmation step informs the subscriber of the details of Hub's recently created subscription.

 #### `webhook` Intent Verification Request
-In order to prevent an attacker from creating unwanted subscriptions on behalf of a subscriber (or unsubscribing desired ones), a Hub must ensure that the subscriber did indeed send the subscription request.
+In order to prevent an attacker from creating unwanted subscriptions on behalf of a subscriber (or unsubscribing desired ones), a Hub must ensure that a `webhook` subscriber did indeed send the subscription request.
 The Hub SHALL verify a subscription request by sending an HTTPS GET request to the subscriber's callback URL as given in the subscription request.
 This request SHALL have the following query string arguments appended

 Field | Optionality | Type | Description
 ---  | --- | --- | ---